-The phrases "eso que ni que" can be used when you agree with someone.
+The phrase "eso que ni que" can be used when you agree with someone.
 The words translate literally to "that what nor what."

 The phrase "el mal del puerco" translates into "the curse of the pig."
-In English, the best word for translation is having the "itis," or a combined feeling of being full and sleepy after overeating.
+In English, the best word for translation is “food coma,” or a combined feeling of being full and sleepy after overeating.

 The phrase "esta cañón," is most understandable for Mexican slang.
 The literal translation is "this canyon," while the slang used to describe situations that are rough or difficult (gives a visualization of a canyon).

 Learning Mexican slang is essential for traveling to Mexico and understanding the local Spanish.
-Slang is a part of their daily conversations, and it's helpful to understand when someone says them to you.
+Slang is a part of their daily conversations, and learning some of it will help you understand when someone uses it with you.

 See below for a complete list of Mexican slang words and phrases – we've even included a few bonus words!

 |Ando bien pedo||I’m drunk|